This is one ranking the Modi government would definitely want to boast about.

 So was crony capitalism worse under UPA?

-That's what current Finance Minister Arun Jaitley claimed in a Facebook post in which he said:
+Finance Minister Arun Jaitley claimed in a Facebook post in which he said:

 “For Sale” signs hung over all Ministries.
 Spectrum was allocated at throw away prices to the favoured few.
 Investors lost their investment.
 Ministers, civil servants, investors were jailed and prosecuted.
 Coal blocks were allocated at virtually no price.
 Environmental clearances were up for sale.
 The Congress Party leaders had become rent seekers and name lenders.
 The mining sector provided for a statutory mechanism of allocation based on the obsolete principle of “first come first served”.
 Even gold imports were controlled by a few.
 This was crony capitalism at its very worst”.